juliosong/blog/_posts/2019-09-06-category-theory-notes-10.md

 >
 >    <img src="/assets/images/naturality.png" alt="naturality square" width="300"/>

 The above diagram is called a **naturality square**.
-In the picture <a href="#nt">above</a> there's also such a square, and I've explicitly indicated its commutativity with a round arrow (blue).
+In my hand-drawn picture <a href="#nt">above</a> there's also such a square, and I've explicitly indicated its commutativity with a round arrow (blue).

 ## Vertical composition
-While natural transformations themselves are not difficult to understand, a point that I did find challenging is their composition.
+While natural transformations themselves are not difficult to understand, a point that I did find challenging was their composition.
 There are two ways to compose natural transformations: **vertical** composition ($\cdot$) and **horizontal** composition ($\circ$). **Composing natural transformations vertically just means stacking them one above another to get a bigger natural transformation.**

 ![vertical stacking of natural transformations](/assets/images/nt-stack.pdf)